iBaa/PlexConnect/README.md

 Handles the aTV settings like ViewModes or Transcoder options.
 Stores aTV settings in ```ATVSettings.cfg```.
 * __Localize.py__ -
 Holds a couple of utility functions for text translation purposes.
 Uses dictionaries from ```assets/locales/```.
+* __Subtitle.py__ -
+Subtitle parser functions for PlexConnect's own renderer, converts subs to JSON for easy transfer to aTV.

 ## License and Disclaimer